thoughteer/figma-static-localizer/README.md

 - Specify [exceptions](#Exceptions) explicitly or load them from a file
 - Specify source and target languages
 - Hit `Translate`

-The plugin will always remember the last used settings.

 ![](screenshots/translation-before.webp)
 ![](screenshots/translation-after.webp)